Updates

 Question: How do I choose the right mobile bidding app?

 Answer: Look for user friendly apps like Paybee with features like real time bid notifications, easy payment processing and hybrid auction support.
+Remember to test the features before the event, a demo can give you a good starting point.

 Question: How do I handle items that don’t receive bids?